pathakdhruv/GalDynPsrSuper/GalDynPsrSuper/README.txt

 # 4) Remember that the module names are case sensitive, so use them as demonstrated below.
 Also, for each case, ordering of the parameters must be as shown.

-# 5) Calculate the Galactic contribution to the excess term for the first derivative of the frequency using the two Milky Way Potential models as shown below:
+# 5) Calculate the Galactic contribution to the excess term for the first derivative of the frequency using the two Milky Way Potential models as shown below,

-a) When using MWPotential2014wBH GalDynPsrSuper.ExGal_fdot_MW.ExGalfdotMW(ldeg, bdeg, dkpc)
+a) When using MWPotential2014wBH:
+GalDynPsrSuper.ExGal_fdot_MW.ExGalfdotMW(ldeg, bdeg, dkpc)

-b) When using McMillan17 GalDynPsrSuper.ExGal_fdot_MC.ExGalfdotMC(ldeg, bdeg, dkpc)
+b) When using McMillan17:
+GalDynPsrSuper.ExGal_fdot_MC.ExGalfdotMC(ldeg, bdeg, dkpc)

-# 6) Calculate the Galactic contribution to the excess term for the first derivative of the period using the two Milky Way Potential models as shown below:
+# 6) Calculate the Galactic contribution to the excess term for the first derivative of the period using the two Milky Way Potential models as shown below,

-a) When using MWPotential2014wBH GalDynPsrSuper.ExGal_pdot_MW.ExGalpdotMW(ldeg, bdeg, dkpc)
+a) When using MWPotential2014wBH:
+GalDynPsrSuper.ExGal_pdot_MW.ExGalpdotMW(ldeg, bdeg, dkpc)

-b) When using McMillan17 GalDynPsrSuper.ExGal_pdot_MC.ExGalpdotMC(ldeg, bdeg, dkpc)
+b) When using McMillan17:
+GalDynPsrSuper.ExGal_pdot_MC.ExGalpdotMC(ldeg, bdeg, dkpc)